hatchr-assessments/intermediate-angular-assessment/README.md

 ## Introduction

-This task is designed to test your Angular skills in creating and managing a dashboard for order management.
-The tasks in this assessment will challenge you to create functional components, implement services to handle API requests, and use modules to manage the application.
+This task is designed to test your Angular skills in creating a dashboard for customer management.
+The tasks in this assessment will challenge you to create functional components, implement services to handle API requests, and implement a strategy to make a search feature more efficient.

-As an intermediate Angular developer, you are expected to have a good understanding of the fundamentals of Angular and be able to create moderately complex applications.
-You should be comfortable working with components, services, and modules, and have solid knowledge of how to handle data in an application.
+As an intermediate Angular developer, you are expected to have a good understanding of the fundamentals of Angular.
+You should be comfortable working with components, APIs, forms, and have solid knowledge of how to handle data efficiently in an application.

 The assessment includes seven tasks that build on each other and should take approximately 90 minutes to complete.
 We ask that you limit your total working time to 90 minutes for this assessment.
 We encourage you to submit your assessment regardless of if you completed every question or not.